 Carbs in Keto Caramel

-Even that this sauce looks and tastes so indulgent, it’s made only with keto-friendly ingredients.
-A tablespoon of this keto caramel sauce has only 1g bet carbs!
+Even though this caramel sauce looks and tastes totally indulgent, it’s made with 100% keto-friendly ingredients!

 More Keto Desserts